aakashkardam/Behavioral_Cloning_Udacity_Project_4/Project_Writeup.md

 As such I focussed on collecting 2 laps of data where I tried to keep the car in the middle of the road.
 Later on, I ended up generating more data for sharper turns on the road.

-After collecting all the data, I used data augmenting techniques like cropping the upper part of the image which basically had sky, trees and the other objects in the scene which aren't relevant.
+After collecting all the data, I used data augmenting techniques like cropping the upper part of the image which basically had sky, trees, hills and the other objects in the scene which aren't relevant and more of a distraction for the model.
 I tried flipping images left to right along with changing signs of the corresponding measurements.
 I also experimented with using images from different cameras on the car, the left and the right one by adding a correction factor (0.05) to the steering measurement, adding it to the left camera image and subtracting from the right camera image.

 After the collection process (including augmenting), I had 39138 number of data points (samples).
 I finally randomly shuffled the data set and put 20% of the data into a validation set.
 So, finally I trained on 31310 samples and validated on 7828 samples.